scdoshi/django-notifier/docs/1setup.rst

 2. Settings

     If you are going to use any custom backends to send notifications, add the setting NOTIFIER_BACKENDS to your settings file.
-By default (if the setting is not defined), only the inscluded EmailBackend is considered.
+If this setting is not defined, only the EmailBackend is used by default.

     ::